jm179796/SEPR/docs/_build/html/_sources/Req1-risks.txt

         33. *Displays **a list of the top 5 overall scores in the game and a simplistic name attached to each one*

-14. **The game’s map, which will be assembled manually and not through random generation, will be grid-like in nature and presented to players from a non-isometric bird’s-eye perspective**
+14. **The game’s map, which will be assembled manually and not through random generation, will be grid-like in nature and presented to players from a bird’s-eye perspective**

     33. **Players should be allowed to acquire tiles for their chosen colleges as the game goes on**

         34. *Only tiles that are adjacent to players’ existing acquisitions will be acquirable*

-    34. **Tiles on the map should include:**
+    34. **Tiles on the map will include:**

         35. *A value for Ore, Water and Food resources on that tile (possibly 0)*

             1. *Values unseen before acquiring*

-        36. *At least three University departments and landmarks should be clearly visible ***[3]**
+        36. *At least three University departments and landmarks should be clearly visible***[3]**

         37. *In accordance with ***_1.c.iv_***.
 The tiles resources should be representative of the graphic on them.
 I.e. A Lake will have a fair amount of water etc.*

+*Risk: players may not be able to distinguish tiles*

+*Alternative/mitigation: use artistic design effectively to represent differences in tiles using the map itself, or overlay a dotted grid of some kind over the map*

 15. **The player will interface with the game via the use of a mouse and keyboard**